Finance (FIN)

 Individual study and report.
 Hours and times arranged by student.

-FIN 6300 Seminar in Finance Research (4 Credits)
+FIN 6305 Applied Quantitative Methods in Finance (4 Credits)